 When things take an unexpected turn

-I myself had an interesting experience recently that challenged my ability to deal with someone in an ‘adult’ way should I say.
-I won’t go into the pernickety details but, ultimately someone I had known a very long time, and was previously good friends with, turned on me.
-So it was an unexpected occurrence.
+I myself had an interesting experience some time ago that challenged my ability to deal with someone in an ‘adult’ way should I say.
+I won’t go into the pernickety details but, ultimately someone I had known a very long time, and was previously good friends with, turned.
+It was a rather unexpected occurrence to say the least.

-In some situations you would, of course, remove yourself from the situation, and the relationship, altogether.
+In some cases you would, of course, remove yourself from the situation, and the relationship, altogether.
 But sometimes, that isn’t always possible.
 So what do you do in THOSE situations?